-All application materials must be sent in by noon the Wednesday before each scheduled hearing date.
+All application materials must be sent in by 5:00 PM the Thursday before each scheduled hearing date.

 When will I hear from the CPB regarding their decision?

-The CPB will respond to your designated representative within 48 hours of your hearing.
+The CPB will respond to your designated representative within 3 business days of your hearing.

 Is there anything the CPB cannot fund?